JamieBort/Learning-Directory/README.md

 # README Learning Directory

-The purpose of this directory is to house all the code I write as I learn new technologies and hone my skills.
+The purpose of this directory is to house all of the code I write as I learn new technologies and hone my skills.
 This is to help keep my GitHub account organized.

-For the most part each directory in LearningDirectory/ consists of only the technology that that directory is named.
+For the most part each directory in LearningDirectory/ consists of only one technology.
+And the name of that directory will be the name of that technology.

 Each sub-directory of each sub-directory has (or will have) three directories:
 1. `Courses`
 2. `Coding Challenges` and
 3. `Projects`

+## Courses
 The `Coures` directory will have the course work I complete via sites such as Udemy.
 The name of the directories in `Coures` will match the name of the course.

-The `Coding Challenges` directory will have ....

-# CodeChallenges
+## Coding Challenges
-## Repository for all the online challenges I work on.
+The `Coding Challenges` directory is the repository for all the online challenges I work on.

-### Coding Challenge Websites:
+Some of those are:
 1. [Project Euler](https://projecteuler.net/).
 2. [Codewars](https://www.codewars.com/).
 3. [HackerRank](https://www.hackerrank.com/dashboard).